nanoc/nanoc/README.md

 # nanoc

 nanoc is a flexible static site generator written in Ruby.
-For more information, go to the [nanoc web site](http://nanoc.ws).
+See the [nanoc web site](http://nanoc.ws) for more information.

 **Please take a moment and [donate](http://pledgie.com/campaigns/9282) to nanoc.
 A lot of time has gone into developing nanoc, and I would like to keep it going.
 Your support will ensure that nanoc will continue to improve.**

 ## Contributing

 Contributions are greatly appreciated!
-Consult the [Development page on nanoc.ws](http://nanoc.ws/development/) for information on how you can contribute.
+Consult the [Development guidelines](http://nanoc.ws/development/) for information on how you can contribute.

 ### Contributors